NixOS/nix/doc/manual/src/language/index.md

        `./foo.png`
     </td>
     <td>
-      A path (relative to the containing Nix expression)
+      A path relative to the file containing this Nix expression
     </td>
   </tr>
   <tr>